elerson/steiner/Readme.md

 The steinerData3.dat contains some information about the tree such as its size

-The steinerData1.dat contains an graph represented in a adjacency list
+The steinerData1.dat contains a graph represented in a adjacency list

 ex: